KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/architecture.md

 Visibility into the automation that builds and publishes the third-party module catalogue helps contributors reason about changes and spot failure points early.
 This document summarizes the current pipeline, highlights the target architecture we are steering toward, and links each element back to the modernization roadmap.

-## Current state (September 2025)
+## Current state (October 2025)

 The production pipeline is orchestrated via `node scripts/orchestrator/index.js run full-refresh` (or the shorthand npm scripts) and progresses through six sequential stages.
-Most stages are implemented in TypeScript/Node.js and reuse the shared utility layer introduced in P2.1; the final deep-analysis stage remains Python for now.
+All stages are now implemented in TypeScript/Node.js and reuse the shared utility layer introduced in P2.1.
 Each stage produces a well-defined artifact that ships with a JSON Schema contract enforced at the boundary.

 ### Stage overview